Skyler3z/html_embeddings/README.md

 This Python script is designed to scrape a target website, extract useful information, clean and deduplicate the text, and generate embeddings using OpenAI's API.
 The extracted text sections and their corresponding embeddings are then saved to a CSV file.

 **Note**: This script might not work for all websites.
-Some websites have security measures that prevent web scraping, and you might encounter errors like the one shown below:
+Some websites have security measures that prevent web scraping, and you might encounter errors like the one shown below.
+These things could be fixed using a headless browser or similar solution, but that's not written in this code... yet.

 Sample cleaned data:
 1: Error code: 1020